sonphantrung/AIHubDocs-en/assets/RVC/Cloud/RVC Disconnected.md

 - <u>[TB](https://aihubdocs.github.io/en/rvc-resources/epochs-overtraining--tensorboard/#tensorboard)</u> will open up after a few seconds, remember to monitor it.
 The graphs will take a minute to appear.

-- The cell will be showing you information about the epochs & when the checkpoints happen.
+- The cell will be showing you errors if they happen, and information about the epochs & checkpoints.
 ‎
 !!!warning <u>While training, you might get disconnected if you:</u>
 • Ran out of usage time.